- HANA 2 was introduced by SAP with extreme marketing fanfare.

 - What was presented by SAP is not the real reason for the HANA reboot.

-HANA 2 was released with great fanfare by SAP, but as time has passed a number of concerning issues have come out regarding HANA 2, its lack of backward compatibility and its issues with lock-in from SAP.
+HANA 2 was released with great fanfare by SAP, but as time has passed, several concerning issues have come out regarding HANA 2, its lack of backward compatibility, and its problems with lock-in from SAP.

 In this article, we will explore these issues.

 The following are excerpts from AgilityWorks, an SAP consulting company.